 The HOME Investment Partnership Program.
 The HOME program makes funds available to participating jurisdictions to increase the supply of housing and homeownership for low-income families.
 The President requested \$1.65 billion for the program for FY2001, an increase of \$50 million over the FY2000 level.
-The House recommends \$1.585 billion for the HOME block grant program for FY2001, \$65 million less than the President's request for \$1.65 billion and \$15 million below the \$1.6 billion enacted for FY2000.
-The Senate bill includes \$1.6 billion for FY2001, specifying that \$20 million will be used for housing counseling.
+The House approved \$1.585 billion for the HOME block grant program for FY2001, \$65 million less than the President's request for \$1.65 billion and \$15 million below the \$1.6 billion enacted for FY2000.
+The Senate committee bill included \$1.6 billion for FY2001, specifying that \$20 million will be used for housing counseling.
+P.L.
+106-377 provides \$1.8 billion, \$150 million more than HUD's request.

 Homeless Assistance Grants.
 The President's FY2001 budget requested \$1.2 billion for homeless assistance programs, an 18% increase over last year's appropriations.
 The \$1.2 billion included \$1.095 billion for Homeless Assistance Grants, approximately 90% of which would be awarded competitively to states, local governments, nonprofit organizations, and public housing authorities.
 This is an increase of \$75 million over the FY2000 appropriation and would provide a projected additional 14,500 transitional beds and 11,000 permanent beds, all linked to supportive services.

 The other major component of the \$1.2 billion request was \$105 million for an estimated 18,000 incremental Section 8 vouchers for permanent housing for families and individuals, a program area that was not funded for FY2000.
 These vouchers are intended to assist graduates of the "continuum of care" approach - comprehensive homeless programs and services linked together - in finding permanent affordable housing.
 After FY2001, HUD proposes to renew these homeless vouchers as part of the baseline Section 8 program to free up these funds for other homeless grant activities.

-Congress appropriated \$1.02 billion for homeless assistance grants for FY2000, virtually the same as the Administration's request, and \$45 million more than the previous year's funding.
-Congress has endorsed the continuum of care concept, and the view that it encourages permanent and stable housing for the homeless.
-Appropriation Committee reports have given special notice of the assistance the concept gives to persons with mental disabilities, by helping them avoid the "revolving door syndrome" that many homeless exhibit by moving in and out of temporary facilities.
+Last year, \$1.02 billion was appropriated for homeless assistance grants, virtually the same as the Administration's request.
+Congress endorsed the continuum of care concept, and the view that it encourages permanent and stable housing for the homeless.
+Appropriation Committee reports from both Houses have given special notice of the assistance the concept gives to persons with mental disabilities, by helping them avoid the "revolving door syndrome" that many homeless exhibit by moving in and out of temporary facilities.
 The FY2000 bill required that at least 30% of the appropriations be used for permanent housing.
 In addition, grantees were required by the bill to match 25% of the funded amount, to maintain a balance between homeless services and the development of transitional and permanent housing.

-However, S.Rept.
+However, S. Rept.
 106-410 expresses displeasure with the formula that HUD now uses to allocate funding to local continuum of care (recipients of funds).
-They are concerned that funds are distributed using a modified allocation formula based on the Community Development Block Grant program that the Committee says "has no real nexus to homeless needs and because the use of the CDBG formula also means that local recipients are assured of receiving a minimum amount of funds where a grant application meets certain minimum requirements regardless of the actual homeless assistance needs of the jurisdiction.
-The Committee supports the efforts of the Senate and House Banking Committees to develop a block grant program to address homeless needs.
+The Committee expressed concern that funds distributed using a modified allocation formula based on the Community Development Block Grant program "have no real nexus to homeless needs."
+The report also concludes that the use of the CDBG formula means that local recipients are assured of receiving a minimum amount of funds whenever a grant application meets certain minimum requirements, regardless of the actual assistance for the homeless needed by the jurisdiction.
+The Committee supports efforts of the Senate and House Banking Committees to develop a separate block grant program to address homeless needs.